Johanil/BDA-Project/BDA-project/README.md

 Make commands
 ------------

-data: Run this make command which preproccess the data and creates all nessecary datasets used for analysis in this project.
+- data: Run this make command which preproccess the data and creates all nessecary datasets used for analysis in this project.
-visualize: Run this make command to create plots and tables.
+- visualize: Run this make command to create plots and tables.

-More information about makefiles can be found here: https://www.gnu.org/software/make/manual/make.html (2022-01-12)
+More information about makefiles and how they work can be found here: https://www.gnu.org/software/make/manual/make.html (2022-01-12)

 Data
 ------------